yoandryc/CodeCut/README.md

-# 💈 Gallo 420 Barbershop – All-in-One E-Commerce Platform
+# 💈 Code & Cut Barbershop – All-in-One E-Commerce Platform

-Welcome to the official GitHub repository of **Gallo 420 Barbershop**, a full-featured digital platform designed to extend the barbershop experience into the online world.
+Welcome to the official GitHub repository of **Code & Cut Barbershop**, a full-featured digital platform designed to extend the barbershop experience into the online world.
 Built for clients and partners alike, this solution brings modern convenience to traditional grooming services.

 ---

 ## 🧾 General Overview

-**Gallo 420 Barbershop**, located in Iztapalapa, Lomas Estrellas, has been a trusted name in men’s grooming and personal care for over 4 years.
+**Code & Cut Barbershop**, located in Iztapalapa, Lomas Estrellas, has been a trusted name in men’s grooming and personal care for over 4 years.
 This platform transforms our physical barbershop into a 24/7 digital hub, providing:

 - 🛒 Online product sales
 - 📅 Appointment scheduling